 This isn't debt.
-Itβs Intergenerational Theft.
+It's intergenerational theft.

 The Interest Rate of Bad Code